Ileoscopy Experience: Anesthesia Use and Recovery Insights

 warrior

-Hey stranger.
+Hey Stranger.
 Don't faint.
 I am glad to hear your front butt scope went well.
 I am late to this party, sorry.
 First, why were they in there to begin with?
 Did they find any mice?
-Being you live on a farm, and nights are cold and lonely...
-Theme from Tom and Jerry plays.
+Being that you live on a farm, and nights are cold and lonely... the theme from Tom and Jerry plays.

 Warrior